 Worried about snow melt this winter?
 Talk to your insurance agent about your flood risk and get a quote today.

 Ice jam floods happen when long cold spells, which cause the surface of rivers to freeze, are followed by periods of warm weather.
 As temperatures warm, large chunks of ice break off unevenly, block waterways, and send water into nearby communities.

 Like snowmelt, ice jams usually happen during the spring thaw.
 Ice jam floods are most common in icy Alaska, but they’ve been reported across the country.
 A thaw following a deep freeze in winter 2019 created ice backup across the north, jamming and overflowing rivers from upstate New York to Michigan to Minnesota.

 Live in an area prone to ice jams?
-See if your property is at risk for flooding.
+Talk to your insurance agent about flood insurance today.

 Winter Flood Risk #3: Winter Storms

 People who live in lakeside places like the Windy City are probably familiar with flooding in the winter.
 Strong winds from winter storms can create massive waves that crash over shorelines and barriers into city streets, as they did in Chicago last winter.

 These winter storms and subsequent floods are common in the Midwest along the Great Lakes, but they also happen along the East Coast.
 Nor’easters can trigger storm surges that push heavy ocean tides into coastal communities, on top of heavy rain or snow.

 Regular downpours and flash floods can happen throughout the winter, too, as long as temperatures are high enough.